The Ultimate Guide to LinkedIn Live: How to Go Live on LinkedIn

 LinkedIn Live is a valuable tool for businesses that are looking for a fresh way to connect with their audience.

 LinkedIn Live is an exclusive tool for streaming live video to an audience on LinkedIn, and it is one of the platform’s Marketing Solutions.
-As opposed to the Twitch streaming platform, at this time, brands must apply for access to LinkedIn live.
+Unlike the Twitch streaming platform, brands must meet certain set criteria to create and broadcast a LinkedIn live.

 One important thing to note about going live on LinkedIn Live is that the live streaming platform prohibits selling or promoting an offer during a stream.
 That means that you can use LinkedIn live to build a community or to increase brand awareness, but you cannot make any direct sales pitches.